 Throughout history, members of various communities around the world have associated the story and the narrative of particularly significant events with a specific site.
 Such a site was regarded as holy and was venerated in shared rituals and traditions that were passed on from generation to generation.

 In Jerusalem, certain places are culturally and spiritually the locus of devotion for different groups.
-This explains why members of the local communities have long been competing for their possession, conditions of access, as well as worship rights.
+This explains why members of the local communities have long being competing for their possession, conditions of access, as well worship rights.

 Jerusalem and its Holy Places have seen many regimes come and go.
 From time to time, various communities have raised fierce controversies over worship rights, such as the Holy Sepulchre inter-Christian disputes, and the Har ha-Bait/Haram al-Sharif (Temple Mount/Noble Sanctuary, hereinafter TM/HS) Israeli-Jewish/Palestinian-Muslim disputes.

 Presently, no major controversies exist between Jewish and Cristian denominations regarding the Holy Places of Jerusalem.
 Until 1967, large number of Israelis had neither heard of the Christian sanctuaries, nor had they a clear notion of their significance, regardless of the fact that those sites witnessed the life and death of Jeshu/Jesus, the Jewish prophet of the original Judeo-Cristian sect, according to the Gospel.

 On the contrary, the TM/HS compound in the Old City of Jerusalem, sacred to both Jews and Muslims, has long been the object of heated discussions between Israelis and Palestinians.
 Both parties have bitterly argued even over the name of the city where this compound is located: the Hebrew version is Yerushalayim, while the Arabs call it Al-Quds.